Tim’s take:

 A cereal crop is ready when the grain has finished filling and dried down in the field.
 You can cut earlier than ideal, but every point of moisture above contract specification is money spent on drying or lost in claims, so most farms wait for the crop to meet them partway.
 That is why a fortnight of hot, dry weather concertinas harvest into a rush, and a wet August stretches it out for weeks.

 The second constraint is the weather window itself.
 Grain that is fit on Monday can be unfit by Wednesday if rain arrives, and quality in milling wheat and malting barley starts to slip if ripe crops stand wet.
 When forecasters give three clear days, harvest runs around the clock.
 Anyone who has spent a late-August night in a grain trailer queue knows the calendar was never really in charge.
+If the forecast itself is the weak link, our guide to why weather forecasts are always wrong for your farm explains how to read one properly.

 Winter barley leads the way